dfinity/ICRC/ICRCs/ICRC-7/ICRC-7.md

 1. Query methods that have (at most) one response per request in the batch.
 For example, `icrc7_balance_of`, which receives a vector of token ids as input and each output element is the balance of the corresponding input.
 Those methods perfectly lend themselves for implementation with a batch API.
 Those queries have an analogous API style as batch update calls.
 1. Query methods that may have multiple responses for an input element.
 An example is `icrc7_tokens_of`, which may have many response elements for an account.
 Those methods require pagination.
 Pagination is hard to combine with the batch API style of the reponses corresponding to the requests by index of the respective vectors.
 Thus, the guiding principle is that such methods be non-batch paginated methods, unless there is a strong reason for a deviation from this.

-The class 1 of query calls above is handled with an API style that is *almost identical* to that of batch update calls.
+The class 1 of query calls above is handled with an API style that is *almost identical* to that of batch update calls as outlined above.
 The main and only difference is the meaning of `null` values.
 For update calls, a `null` response means that processing has not been initiated, e.g., after a batch error has occurred.
 For query calls, errors that prevent further processing of queries are not expected as queries are read operations that should not fail.
 For queries, `null` may be defined to have a specific meaning per query.
 Queries must process the complete contiguous request sequence from index 0 up to a given request element index and may not have further response elements, but must, unlike queries, not skip processing of some elements.
 As queries are read-only operations that don't have the numerous failure modes of updates, this should not impose any undue constraints on an implementation.

 #### Error Handling